avivmag/Cyber-Security-Simulation/README.md

 This program simulates a battle over a computer network between computer worms which spreads through all available routes and a team of cyber veterans which swore to do their best againt this malicious insects.

-A detailed description for how to run this simulation can be found in the assignment desciption attached.

 The development of this simulation was done in pairs as part of an assignment in "Systems Programming" course at Ben-Gurion University in the begining of 2016.

+A detailed description of this simulation can be found in the assignment desciption attached - section 2.

 ## Getting Started
 ### Prerequisites